 The Xserve comes with Apple Xserve Diagnostics software that you can use to test the Xserve hardware.
-To learn about Apple Xserve Diagnostics, see the user's guide in the Documentation folder on the Admin Tools disc that comes with the Xserve.
+For information, see the Apple Xserve Diagnostics User's Guide in the Documentation folder on the Admin Tools and Xserve Diagnostics CD.

 Regulatory Compliance Information